hqtsm/crc/README.md

   - Individually importable algorithms
 - 100+ known digests provided, plus the option of configuring your own
 - Streamable interface, just call update for each chunk
+- Resumable interface, state is just an number value
 - Number for small digests, 32-bit or less
 - BigInt for larger digests
 - Digest values always an unsigned integer